Omega Cal.266 18ct, 36mm 1952

 The Strap & Buckle

-A new high quality, black Crocodile strap has been fitted, along with a gold plated Omega buckle.
+A new high quality, brown Crocodile strap has been fitted, along with a gold plated Omega buckle.
 We feel the strap matches the watch nicely, however, if a different colour or style of strap is preferred, please let us know and we will do our best to oblige free of charge.
 We carry tan, conker, dark brown and black in stock in plain padded leather, crocodile skin or lizard skin, however, we can also obtain most types and colours at short notice.

 The Box and Papers